PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/Unity Achievements.md

     }
 ```

-By running this code in the sample project, you should get the “AWARDED ACHIEVEMENT” message in the console.
+By running this code in the sample project, you should get the *AWARDED ACHIEVEMENT* message in the console.

 ![l](img/UT/2.png)

 ## Checking Achievements Earned

-If you want to check to see if the Achievement was actually earned you can use the *AccountDetailsRequest* call.
-This will return a bunch of information about your player, including the Achievements earned, the currency they currently owned, amongst others.
+If you want to check to see if the Achievement was actually earned, you can use the *AccountDetailsRequest* call.
+This will return a lot of information about your player, including the Achievements earned, the currency they currently owned, amongst others.

 ```
     	new GameSparks.Api.Requests.AccountDetailsRequest().Send((response) => {